jimniels/readlists/README.md

 ## How it Works

-A readlist is simply a JSON file.
-That JSON file’s structure is mostly just what you get from [mercury-parser](https://github.com/postlight/mercury-parser).
+[readlists.jim-nielsen.com](https://readlists.jim-nielsen.com) is merely a web front-end, a GUI, for creating and editing readlists.

-See [prop-types.js](./www/js/prop-types.js) for more info:
+At its core, a readlist is simply a JSON file.
+That JSON file’s structure is mostly what you get from [mercury-parser](https://github.com/postlight/mercury-parser).

 ```json
 {